headaches

 Migraine

-The vast majority of headaches that doctors treat are migraines—intense, throbbing headaches that often affect one side of the head and can be debilitating.
+The vast majority of headaches that doctors treat are migraines—intense, throbbing, oten debilitating headaches that usually affect one side of the head.
 To date, a migraine is understood to be a disorder of the brain.
-They affect about 12 percent of the population and are three times more common in women than men.
+They affect about 12% of the population and are three times more common in women than men.
+Some people who get migraine experience a "migraine aura", or symptoms that appear before the headache pain sets in.

 • Symptoms: Moderate to severe pain.
 Sensitivity to light and sound.
 Nausea/vomiting.
 Vision problems.
 Numbness or tingling in the arm, leg or one side of the face.
 Occasionally speech problems.
 Simple activities such as walking or going up the stairs can make symptoms worse.